 — THINGS WE ATE —

 While we found less seafood in Sarajevo, we hit the jackpot with meats, vegetables, soups and sauces.
-One of our favorite meals was Sitni Cevap (left), savory veal with a sauce of carrots, garlic, onions, parsley, tomatoes, sugar and paprika, served with tomato and cucumber salad and flatbread.
+One of our favorite meals was Sitni Cevap (left), a dish of savory veal in a sauce of carrots, garlic, onions, parsley, tomatoes, sugar and paprika, served with tomato and cucumber salad and flatbread.
 Another dish that won us over was Klepe (middle), minced meat or vegetable dumplings (similar to ravioli) in a creamy garlic sauce.
-Also enjoyed (but not pictured) was Punjene Paprike, Bosnian stuffed peppers.
-Fresh fruit (right) was plentiful at the stands near the Sebilj, the landmark wooden fountain at the heart of the the bazaar.
+Also enjoyed but not pictured) was Punjene Paprike, Bosnian stuffed peppers.
+Fresh fruit (right) was plentiful at the stands near the Sebilj, the landmark wooden fountain at the heart of the the bazaar in the Old City.
 We paired this seller's juicy apricots and berries with pastries and bread from the pekara each morning for a cheap, delicious breakfast.
-Note the vendor's excellent T-Shirt which, made us feel right at home!
+(Note his excellent T-Shirt which made us feel right at home!)

 Pure delight comes in the form of Bosnian Coffee!
 Served on a tray with tiny accoutrement—ceramic cup, copper džezvas, spoon, sugar cubes and rahat lokum (known by Westerners as "Turkish Delight"), Bosnian Coffee is made and drunk in a very specific way.
 In preparation, the coffee (ground with mortar and pestle) is heated with cold water in a džezva on the stove until it foams.
-When it is ready, the drinker first eats a piece of rahat lokum and then, drinks a sip of water to cleanse the pallet.
-Next, the foam is spooned off the top of the džezva, coffee is poured into the cup and the foam is added back on top, Finally, they take a bite of sugar, placing the rest of the cube beneath their tongue to dissolve as they sip.
+When it is ready, the drinker first eats a piece of rahat lokum then, takes a sip of water to cleanse the pallet.
+Next, the foam is spooned off the top of the džezva, coffee is poured into the cup and the foam is added back on top.
+Lastly, a bite of sugar is taken and the rest of the cube placed beneath the tongue to dissolve as sipping continues.
 Some Bosnians can linger over one little cup of coffee for hours.
 Clearly, the pleasure lies in the ritual; the savoring of time as much as taste.
 We were so smitten with this Bosnian tradition that we brought back a handmade coffee set to enjoy at home.